danielfoehrKn/kubeswitch/hooks/README.md

 # Hooks

-By providing a configuration file, the `switch` tool can call arbitrary hooks (an executable or inline shell command).
+By providing a configuration file, the `k8ctx` tool can call arbitrary hooks (an executable or inline shell command).

 ```
-switch hooks help
+k8ctx hooks help
 Usage:
-  --config-path path to the configuration file. (default "~/.kube/switch-config.yaml")
+  --config-path path to the configuration file. (default "~/.kube/k8ctx-config.yaml")
-  --state-directory path to the state directory. (default "~/.kube/switch-state")
+  --state-directory path to the state directory. (default "~/.kube/k8ctx-state")
   --hook-name the name of the hook that should be run.
   --run-hooks-immediately run hooks right away.
 Do not respect the hooks execution configuration. (default "true").
 ```

-Hooks are executed prior to the fuzzy search via `$ switch` or can be called directly via `$ switch hooks --hook-name=<name>`.
+Hooks are executed prior to the fuzzy search via `$ k8ctx` or can be called directly via `$ k8ctx hooks --hook-name=<name>`.

-The default location for the config file is at `~/.kube/switch-config.yaml` or can be set with `--hook-config-path`.
+The default location for the config file is at `~/.kube/k8ctx-config.yaml` or can be set with `--hook-config-path`.

-You can find several demo configuration files [here](https://github.com/danielfoehrKn/kubeconfig-switch/tree/master/resources/demo-configs).
+You can find several demo configuration files [here](https://github.com/danielfoehrKn/k8ctx/tree/master/resources/demo-configs).

 ### See configured Hooks

 This shows an overview of all configured hooks including their type, interval and when the next execution will be.
 ```
-$ switch hooks ls
+$ k8ctx hooks ls

 +---------------------------+------------+----------+----------------+
 | NAME                      | TYPE       | INTERVAL | NEXT EXECUTION |